savoirfairelinux/jami-client-qt/README.md

 ## Notes

-- Coding style is managed by the clang-format, if you want to contribute, please use the pre-commit hook automatically installed with `./build.py --init`
+- Coding style is managed by the clang-format and qmlformat, if you want to contribute, please use the pre-commit hook automatically installed with `./build.py --init --qt=<path/to/qt>`
 - We use gerrit for our review.
 Please read about [working with Gerrit](https://docs.jami.net/developer/working-with-gerrit.html) if you want to submit patches.

 ## Build